banzaicloud/telescopes/README.md

 We also wanted to include on-demand instances to keep some part of the cluster completely safe.
 And although EC2 is the only supported platform for now, we'd like to add support for Google Cloud and other providers as well.

-**9. Will this project start instances on my behalf on my cloud provider?**
+**2. Will this project start instances on my behalf on my cloud provider?**

 No, this project will never start instances.
-It only uses the cloud credentials to query region, instance type and pricing information.
-The API response is a cluster description built from node pools of different instance types.
-It is the responsibility of the user to start and manage the autoscaling groups based on the response.
+The API response is a cluster description built from node pools of different instance types.It is the responsibility of the user to start and manage the autoscaling groups based on the response.
 The [Pipeline](https://github.com/banzaicloud/pipeline) and [Hollowtrees](https://github.com/banzaicloud/hollowtrees) projects are helping with that.

-**10. How does the recommender decide which instance types to include in the recommendation?**
+**3. How does the recommender decide which instance types to include in the recommendation?**

 The recommender will list one node pool that contains on-demand (regular) instances.
 The instance type of the on-demand node pool is decided based on price, and the CPU/memory ratio and the min/max cluster size in the request.
 For the spot type node pools: all the instance types in the region are getting a price score - based on the Prometheus or AWS API info - and are sorted by that score.
 Depending on the cluster's size the first N types are returned, and the number of instances are calculated to have about equal sized pools in terms of sum CPU/memory.

-**11. Why do I see node pools with `SumNodes=0` in the recommendation?**
+**4. Why do I see node pools with `SumNodes=0` in the recommendation?**

 Those instance types are the next best recommendations after the node pools that contain instances in the response, but it's not needed to further diversify the cluster with them.
 Because the response is only a recommendation and it won't start instances on the cloud provider, it is possible to fine tune the recommendation before creating a cluster.
 It means that a user can remove recommended node pools (e.g.: because they don't want burstable instance types, like `t2`) and can also add new ones.
 If they want to add new node pools (e.g. instead of a recommended one), it makes sense for them to include one of the 0-sized node pools and to increase the node count there.

-**12. How are availability zones handled?**
+**5. How are availability zones handled?**

 Requested availability zones must be sent in the API request.
 When listing multiple zones, the response will contain a multi-zone recommendation, and *all* node pools in the response are meant to span across multiple zones.
 Having different node pools in different zones are not supported.
 Because spot prices can be different across availability zones, in this case the instance type price score is averaged across availability zones.

-**13. Is there a Google Cloud implementation?**

-Yes, Google Cloud recommendations work as well, you should provide your GCE project id and the GCE api key as application flags to use it.

-**14. Is there an Azure implementation?**

-Yes, Azure recommendations work as well, you should provide your Azure credentials as application flags to use it.

-**15. There's no bid pricing on Google Cloud, what will the recommender take into account there?**
+**6. There's no bid pricing on Google Cloud, what will the recommender take into account there?**

 Even there's no bid pricing, Google Cloud can take your preemptible VMs away any time, and it still makes sense to diversify your node pools and minimize the risk of losing all your instances at once.
 Second, Google Cloud VM types are also complicated - there are standard, high-memory, high-cpu instances in different sizes, also special VM types, like shared-core and custom machine types, not to mention GPUs - so it makes sense to have a recommendation that takes these things into account as well.
 Managing a long-running cluster built from preemptible instances is also a hard task, we're working on that as well as part of the [Hollowtrees](https://github.com/banzaicloud/hollowtrees) project.

-**16. How is this project related to [Pipeline](https://github.com/banzaicloud/pipeline)?**
+**7. How is this project related to [Pipeline](https://github.com/banzaicloud/pipeline)?**

 Pipeline is able to start clusters with multiple node pools.
 This API is used in the Pipeline UI and CLI to recommend a cluster setup and to make it easy for a user to start a properly diversified spot instance based cluster.
 The recommender itself is not starting instances, it is the responsibility of Pipeline.
 The recommendation can also be customized on the UI and CLI before sending the cluster create request to Pipeline.

-Pipeline also provides the bearer token to be used when accessing the telescope API.
-(TBD)
+Pipeline also provides the bearer token to be used for authentication when accessing the telescope API.

-**17. Can the authentication be disabled from the telescopes API?**
+**8. Can the authentication be disabled from the telescopes API?**

 Authentication is enabled by default on the API.
 It *is* however possible to disable it by starting the application in development mode. (just start the app with the `--dev-mode` flag)

 Beware that (unrelated) behavior of the application may be affected in this mode (logging for example) It's not recommended to use the application in production with this flag!

-**18. How is this project related to [Hollowtrees](https://github.com/banzaicloud/hollowtrees)**
+**9. How is this project related to [Hollowtrees](https://github.com/banzaicloud/hollowtrees)**

 This project is only capable of recommending a static cluster layout that can be used to start a properly diversified spot cluster.
 But that is only one part of the whole picture: after the cluster is started it is still needed to be managed.